-Structure of Knowsley's Local Development Framework
+Structure of Knowsley's Local Plan

-Knowsley's Core Strategy will be supported by other documents within Knowsley's LDF, the roles of which are set out below.
+Knowsley's Core Strategy will be supported by other documents within Knowsley's Local Plan:

-- A Site Allocations and Development Policies Development Plan Document (DPD) will identify proposed site allocations for new housing, employment and other development.
-Whereas the Core Strategy will identify broad locations and distribution of development, the Site Allocations and Development Policies DPD will define individual development sites, by reference to the Proposals Map see below.
-This document will also contain further policies that the Council will use to determine planning applications. - The Joint Merseyside and Halton Waste DPD is being prepared jointly by Halton, Knowsley, Liverpool, Sefton St Helens and Wirral Councils and will set out the planning strategy for the sustainable management of waste across the sub region.
-It will include site allocations for waste management uses and will form part of each district's LDF. - The Proposals Map will be maintained as a separate document and will set out on an Ordnance Survey map base all the proposed site allocations for new development which are proposed within the above mentioned DPDs.
-This will be updated each time a DPD which allocates land for development is adopted. - The Council is also preparing various Supplementary Planning Documents (SPDs) to provide further detail where necessary on the policies set out in the Core Strategy and other - An Annual Monitoring Report (AMR) is published by the Council in December each year and assesses progress in addressing the key economic, social and environmental issues facing Knowsley, as well as the performance of the planning policies within the LDF. - A number of evidence base studies have been undertaken to inform Knowsley's LDF and research is ongoing.
-These are referred to throughout this document, and a comprehensive list of relevant publications and studies which make up the evidence base is available on the Council's website at http://www.knowsley.gov.uk/ldf.
+- The Local Plan: Site Allocations and Development Policies Document will identify proposed site allocations for new housing, employment and other development.
+Where the Core Strategy identifies broad locations and distribution of development, the Site Allocations and Development Policies document will define individual development sites, by reference to the Local Plan Proposals Map.
+This document will also contain further detailed policies that will be used when determining planning applications. - The Joint Merseyside and Halton Waste Local Plan has been prepared by Merseyside Environmental Advisory Service for Halton, Knowsley, Liverpool, Sefton, St Helens and Wirral Councils and sets out the planning strategy for the sustainable management of waste across the sub region.
+It includes site allocations for waste management uses and will be a part of each district's Local Plan. - The Local Plan Proposals Map will be maintained as a separate document and will set out, on an Ordnance Survey map base, site allocations and land designations covering the whole Borough.
+The map will be updated as appropriate. - The Council is also preparing various Supplementary Planning Documents (SPDs) to provide further detail where necessary on the policies set out in the Core Strategy and other parts of the Local Plan. - An additional type of planning policy document available for use is the Neighbourhood Plan.
+These plans must be community-led, and can provide additional planning policies for specific areas within the Borough. - A Monitoring Report (Authorities' Monitoring Report or AMR) is published by the Council in December each year to assess progress in addressing the key economic, social and environmental issues facing Knowsley, as well as the performance and effectiveness of adopted planning policies. - A number of evidence base studies and technical reports have been completed to inform Knowsley's Local Plan.
+These are referred to and relied upon throughout this document, and a comprehensive list of relevant publications and studies which make up the evidence base is available on the Council's website.